 No Tags Found!

-Hi, I am working in a reputed FMCG Company and have a job offer from other Company.
-My current employer has mentioned the following in the offer letter - "The contract of employment may be terminated by either parties by serving notice of 90 days or salary in lieu of notice period"
+Hi, I am working in a reputed FMCG Company and have a job offer from another Company.
+My current employer has mentioned the following in the offer letter - "The contract of employment may be terminated by either party by serving a notice of 90 days or salary in lieu of the notice period".

-Now the present position is that my department is insisting on me serving complete 90 days notice period whereas I want to serve only 30 days and am willing to buyout the balance period.
-Now can the Company made me serve the entire 90 days inspite of this clause in the agreement?
+Now the present position is that my department is insisting on me serving the complete 90 days notice period, whereas I want to serve only 30 days and am willing to buy out the balance period.
+Can the Company make me serve the entire 90 days despite this clause in the agreement?
 Since there is no mention of employer discretion anywhere in the contract.
-Also can they legally with-hold my relieving letter?
+Also, can they legally withhold my relieving letter?

 From India, Mumbai